imhasankhan/scada-hydrogen-oxygen-plant-wincc/README.md

 - Trends

 ### 2. SCADA Frame Design
-The plant consists of two main frames:
+The plant SCADA was structured into two main frames:
-- Frame 1: Production & Purification
+- Frame 1: Production and Purification
 - Frame 2: Extended operations and system finalization

 Each frame included:
 - Realistic process graphics
-- Proper tag mapping
+- Structured tag mapping
 - Alarm visualization
 - Trend visualization
-- Parameter configuration pages
+- Parameter and configuration pages

 ### 3. Tag Management
-- Complete tag mapping between PLC and WinCC
+- Complete mapping between PLC addresses and WinCC tags
-- Logical grouping of DI, DO, AI, AO
+- Logical grouping of DI, DO, AI, and AO
-- Tag assignment to respective screens
+- Assignment of tags to corresponding screens, alarms, and trends

-### 4. Testing
+### 4. Testing and Validation
-- All pages tested on live PLC system
+- All SCADA pages tested on the live PLC system
 - Verification of alarms, trends, and operator actions
-- End-to-end validation with production team
+- End-to-end validation with the production team

 ---

 ## Screens Implemented
-- Alarm Pages
+- Alarm pages
-- Production Overview
+- Production overview
-- Purification Process
+- Purification process
-- Trends
+- Trend visualization
-- Parameters & Settings
+- Parameters and settings

 ---

 ## Project Status
 - SCADA system fully designed
-- Both frames tested on live system
+- Both frames tested on the live system
-- Deployment pending final commissioning
+- Final commissioning pending

 ---